 I like a 200-calorie snack, which will fill me up, but not so much that it will tire me out (I'm usually looking for energy from my snacks, not a slump).
 Generally I like to make my snacks a mix of protein and whole grains or protein and fruit or veggies, and most of all I like a snack to be fun to eat and enjoyable.

 Without further ado, check out five healthy snacks for grown-ups that I regularly eat and enjoy.
 (All of these would be healthier than cookies-and-milk options for kids, too.)
-Just because you're an adult, doesn't mean that an afternoon snack should be ignored.
+Just because you're an adult, doesn't mean an afternoon snack should be ignored.

 Nuts, trail mix and nut bars: Not only are nuts (and seeds) delicious in a variety of ways, but they are high in proteins and healthy fats, which keep you satisfied between meals.
 Keeping mixed nuts (try unsalted, raw nuts instead of the roasted, salted kind for a fresh taste and an even healthier option) or nut bars (I like Kind bars, but you can make your own pretty easily with a recipe like this one) around for hungry times can keep you going during a workout, or through the morning.